cran/splines2/README.md

 # splines2

-The R package **splines2** is a complementary package on splines providing functions constructing B-splines, integral of B-splines, monotone splines (M-splines) and its integral (I-splines), convex splines (C-splines), and their derivatives of given order.
+The R package **splines2** is a supplementary package on splines providing functions constructing B-splines, integral of B-splines, monotone splines (M-splines) and its integral (I-splines), convex splines (C-splines), and their derivatives of given order.
 Piecewise constant basis is allowed for B-spline and